CargoPants503/Kyber-2015/README.md

 Auric is purely for port forwarding and having people connect to your IP.
 Once a proxy is set up, this issue will not be necessary.
 Feel free to build Auric and inject it with the new launcher (the launcher has not been set up yet).

 Port Forwarding is only necessary for the server hoster.
-Use UDP through port 25200
+Use UDP through port 25200 and 25100

 **Stars and PRs are welcome!**